joshirohit100/d8moduledevelopment_ppt/README.md

 Reveal.js presentation for creating module in D8 for drupal meetup

 Covers -
+ 1. Drupal 8 module structure

- 1. Custom menu route (simple)
+ 2. Custom menu route (simple)
- 2. Configuration form
+ 3. Form building
- 3. Block
+ 4. Block

-With Drupal 8 directory structure.
+All these with comparision of Drupal 7